I may receive a commission if you make a purchase through links in this post.

 As you pray for good health for your husband or family, make sure you are practicing a healthy lifestyle.
 Eat real food, prioritize sleep, go on walks, make time for fun.
 I love 3 John-1:2, “Beloved, I pray that all may go well with you and that you may be in good health, as it goes well with your soul.”

-5. That my husband will enjoy happiness in this life.
+5. Pray for my husband to enjoy happiness in this life.

 I didn’t do this for a long time, but you know what?
 It’s okay to pray for happiness – for yourself and others.